Reviewed by Dr. Sharon Stills, NMD

 Magnesium

-If you experience menstrual cramps as part of PMS, magnesium can be a game changer.
-Magnesium helps relax the smooth muscles of the uterus, thereby reducing the intensity of cramps.
-But that’s not all this amazing mineral offers for PMS relief.
-Magnesium also acts as a natural tranquilizer, promoting a sense of calm and helping to alleviate anxiety and irritability related to PMS.
-For your hormones, magnesium helps to activate enzymes involved in hormone production and metabolism, supporting conversion of inactive hormone forms into their active forms and helping to break down and eliminate hormones when they are no longer needed.
+Magnesium helps relax the smooth muscles of the uterus, reducing the intensity of cramps.
+The mineral also acts as a natural tranquilizer, promoting a sense of calm and helping to alleviate anxiety and irritability related to PMS.
+For your hormones, magnesium activates enzymes involved in hormone production and metabolism, supporting conversion of inactive hormone forms into their active forms and promoting overall hormonal balance.
+Food sources of magnesium include spinach, almonds, avocados, dark chocolate and black beans.

 Vitamin E